 The poverty guidelines issued are a simplified version of the poverty thresholds that the Census Bureau uses to prepare its estimates of the number of individuals and families in poverty.
-As required by law, the annual update is accomplished by increasing the latest published Census Bureau poverty thresholds by the relevant percentage change in the Consumer Price Index for All Urban Consumers (CPI–U).
-The poverty guidelines released for 2015 reflect the 1.6 percent price increase between calendar years 2013 and 2014.
+As required by law, the annual update is accomplished by increasing the latest published Census Bureau national poverty thresholds by the relevant percentage change in the Consumer Price Index for All Urban Consumers (CPI–U).

 After this inflation adjustment, the guidelines are rounded and adjusted to standardize the differences between family sizes.
-The same calculation procedure was used this year as in previous years.
-Note that the HHS 2015 guidelines are roughly equal to the poverty thresholds for calendar year 2014, which the Census Bureau expects to publish in final form in September 2015.
+Note that the HHS guidelines are roughly equal to the poverty thresholds for their respective calendar years, which the Census Bureau normally publishes in September of each year.

-The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who is in poverty.
-If a family's total income is less than the family's threshold, then that family and every individual in it is considered in poverty.
+The Census Bureau uses a set of money or income thresholds that vary by family size and composition to determine who is in poverty.

 Poverty thresholds were originally derived in 1963-1964, using U.S. Department of Agriculture (USDA) food budgets designed for families under economic stress combined with data about what portion of their income families spent on food.
 If below the threshold, then that family and every individual in it is considered to be living in poverty.

 The same thresholds are used throughout the U.S., and do not vary geographically by region or state.
 They are updated annually for inflation using the Consumer Price Index for All Urban Consumers (CPI-U).
 Although the thresholds in some sense reflect families needs, many government aid programs use HHS Poverty Guidelines, or multiples thereof.